ArnoutDevos/minimal-mistakes/_pages/about.md

 title: About me
 permalink: /about/
 ---
-Hi this is my personal info :)
+Hi this is my personal info :) for a little bit